Edam Cheese vs Mascarpone Cheese

 Country of Origin Netherlands Italy

-Specific Origin North of Holland Lombardy
+Specific Origin North Of Holland Lombardy

-Milk Type Cow's Milk Cow's milk
+Milk Type Cow's milk Cow's milk

-Milk Treatment Mostly pasteurized Heated
+Milk Treatment Pasteurized Heated

-Fat Content 60 to 75 percent
+Fat Content Not Specified 60 to 75 percent

-Rind Smooth, waxed
+Rind Smooth, waxed Rindless

 Texture Rubber-textured to crystalline Soft, spreadable

-Flavor Sweet, milky, nutty, buttery Buttery to slightly tangy
+Taste Sweet, milky, nutty, buttery Buttery to slightly tangy

 Colors Red White

-Forms Round
+Forms Round Not Specified

-Age 3 months to longer
+Age 3 months to longer Not Specified

 Compare Edam Cheese to Other Cheeses